 If anyone of the parents of the baby or minor has a passport with proper validity and has the spouse’s name endorsed, a police verification for the minor is not required.

 No, statutory body/public/government employees do not require a police verification if they submit their original Identity Certificates (as per the Annexure “A”) with the application form.
 They can even get their passports based on post-police verification, provided that they submit a NOC (No Objection Certificate) according to the Annexure “G.” and based on pre-police verification, given that they submit Prior Intimation letter according to Annexure “H.”

 Yes, in such a case, a police verification is required and the following documents are required:

 - Fresh passport issuance: In the case of name change of public sector/government/statutory body employee, a pre-police verification is done and post-police verification is done after submitting the Tatkaal documents.

 - Passport re-issue: In the case of name change of public sector/government/statutory body employee, police verification is not required if the applicant’s old passport has already been exempted or cleared for a police verification.

-In such cases, the most common problem is that your police verification report states that the applicant does not live in the mentioned address or perhaps, he or she was not available personally for the police verification.
+In such cases, the most common problem is that your police verification report states that the applicant does not live in the mentioned address or perhaps was not available at the time of police verification.